-In general, current law requires horse-racing permit holders to retain an additional 1/2 of 1% of all moneys wagered on each racing day on wagering pools other than win, place, and show.
+In general, continuing law requires horse-racing permit holders to retain an additional 1/2 of 1% of all moneys wagered on each racing day on wagering pools other than win, place, and show.
 Of this additional amount, 1/4 of 1% must be paid as a tax to the Tax Commissioner, who in turn must pay this percentage into the State Racing Commission Operating Fund.
-The remaining 1/4 of 1% must be retained by the permit holder with 1/2 of it to be used for purse money and the permit holder to retain the remainder.
+The remaining 1/4 of 1% is retained by the permit holder, who must use 1/2 of it for purse money.

 Am.
 Sub.
 H.B.
 95 of the 125th General Assembly generally retained these provisions, but required, from July 1, 2003, through June 30, 2004, that the entire 1⁄2 of 1% of all moneys wagered on each racing day on wagering pools other than win, place, and show which was retained by horse-racing permit holders be paid as a tax to the Tax Commissioner, who in turn had to pay the amount into the State Racing Commission Operating Fund.
-The bill extends this period until June 30, 2005.
+The act extends this period until June 30, 2005.